mlibrary/about-publishing/src/content/features/equity-justice-and-inclusion.md

       - type: quote_slider
         book: "Bad Boys: Public Schools in the Making of Black Masculinity"
         quote:
-          quote: Public schools help to create and shape perceptions black masculinity.
-            Rather than link the demise of urban schools to the troubles of inner-city minority youth, Bad Boys turns this issue on its head by highlighting how urban school practices can have a devastating impact on African-American children.
+          quote: Rather than link the demise of urban schools to the troubles of inner-city minority youth, the book turns this issue on its head by highlighting how urban school practices can have a devastating impact on African-American children.
           name: Ann Arnett Ferguson, Author